FrancisMurayaDev/teach2give-javascript/0x05-document-object-model/accessing_finding_dom_elements.md

 #### document.querySelector(selector)

-selects element with a specific CSS selector.
+selects the first element with a specific CSS selector.
+ - You specify the selector the way you specify it in CSS.
+ For example: the ID and Class.

 ```js
 const firstText = document.querySelector(".text");